Jadens-arc/jadens-arc.github.io/content/posts/racist-robots.md

 First of all, I feel like as a baseline we have to acknowledge that racism is, in fact, a problem.
 It's not just people being intentionally mean to each other, it's unconscious biases slowly leaking into our outward expressions.
 And it's the accumulation of those expressions within the systems that drive society.

+This is just a discussion I'd like to start based on some observations I've made.
+I don't have a concrete solution to any of them and I don't think there ever will be one.
+It's so subjective and such a slippery slope, but it is an absolute necessity for engineers and the people who rely on this technology to take into account.
 Now that that's out of the way, we can move to the meat of this discussion.
-And that's what this is, it's a discussion I'd like to start based on some observations I've made.
-I don't have a concrete solution to this and I don't think there ever will be one.
-It's so subjective and such a slippery slope, but it is an absolute necessity for engineers and the people who rely on this technology to take into account.

 ## Artificial Intelligence